Public Art Programs

 New Works Program

 The New Works Program focuses on creating two new pieces of public art each year.
 The Call for Art is open to artists of all levels, worldwide.
 Selected works will be awarded an honorarium with the work being installed in the fall.
-The 2019 Call for Art is currently closed.
+The 2020 Call for Art is currently closed.
+To view images of the 2020 public art locations, click here.

 Spontaneous Art Wall